kahnvex/endpoints/README.md

 ### Footprint

 Keep in mind this library is targeting both browser and Node environments.
-Footprint size should be as small as possible To help with this there is a `footprint` task:
+Footprint size should be as small as possible.
+To help with this there is a `footprint` task:

 ```